eclipse/paho.mqtt.cpp/README.md

 ## Building from source

-*GNU Make and autotools are now considered deprecated.
-They will be removed from the repository in an upcoming release.*
+*GNU Make and autotools were deprecated and removed in the v1.1 release.*

-_CMake_ is now the only supported build system.
-For information about _autotools_, see  [DEPRECATED_BUILD.md](https://github.com/eclipse/paho.mqtt.cpp/blob/master/CONTRIBUTING.md).
-CMake is a cross-platform build system suitable for Unix and non-Unix platforms such as Microsoft Windows.
+_CMake_  is a cross-platform build system suitable for Unix and non-Unix platforms such as Microsoft Windows.
+It is now the only supported build system.

-The Paho C++ library requires the Paho C library, v1.2.1 or greater, to be built and installed first.
+The Paho C++ library requires the Paho C library, v1.3.0 or greater, to be built and installed first.
 More information below.

 CMake allows for options to direct the build.
 The following are specific to Paho C++: